iree-org/iree/docs/website/docs/reference/bindings/python.md

 ## :material-chart-line: Profiling

-The tools in the `iree-runtime` package support variants:
+The tools in the `iree-base-runtime` package support variants:

 | Variant name | Description |
 | ------------ | ----------- |